Non Tox Talk – Rural Matters 09.06.2026

 Together with our guests Alison Mears and Leila Diana Behjat co-founders and directors of Healthy Materials Lab New York and HML EU gGmbH, we engage openly and sincerely about how we can create healthier spaces and a culture of design that cares for both people and the planet.

 This will be a conversation without a stage.
 Among people, where real change begins.
 Woven with the principles of the New European Bauhaus – sustainable, inclusive, and beautiful.
 We will discuss how we can start with small steps, like this one.
-In the Healthy Public Living Room ( https://lnkd.in/dMEAZCP9)
+In the Healthy Public Living Room of the Trbovlje Library, a space designed with care for health, sustainability, inclusion, and beauty.
+For everyone.

 We will talk about how spaces we are surrounded with affect us.
 About healthier materials and how, sometimes the step towards a healthier environment can be really simple.
 What regenerative design means, and how and through the choice of materials we can create a world that supports life.
 We will discuss the importance of connection, availability of technologies and materials, wisdom we can draw from history, and how our local environment can provide high-quality, healthier materials.